Wuhan Metro: Line 11

-Line 11 was opened on 1 October 2018 on National Day.
+Line 11 Phase 1 from Wuhandong railway station to Gediannan Railway station was opened on 1 October 2018 on National Day and Line 11 Phase 2 and 3 from Wuhandong railway station to Jiaan Road station opened on 27 December 2024.
 Line 11 uses Type A cars manufactured by CRRC Changchun Railway Vehicles.
 Line 11's color is yellow.

 Line 16

 Line 16 has a maximum speed of 120 kilometres per hour (75 mph) and has seven underground stations and five elevated stations.
 The line started operation on 26 December 2021.
 Line 16's color is fuchsia.

 Yangluo Line (Line 21)

 The Yangluo Line is a rapid transit line that forms part of the Wuhan Metro system.
 The line in its current form runs from Houhu Boulevard to Jintai, a total distance of 34.575 km.
 The line connects the urban area of Hankou and Yangluo, Xinzhou District.
 Yangluo Line's color is magenta.

 Services

 Service routes

 Short turns are used on Line 2, Line 4, and Line 7, while the other lines only operate the full length of the route.
 As far as Line 2, Line 4, and Line 7 are concerned, the short turns alternate with the full routes.